Intercept

 • Hydration and caffeine intake data

-• Exercise and workout records (including via optional Apple Health, Google Health Connect, Withings, Strava, and Fitbit integrations)
+• Exercise and workout records (including via Apple Health, Google Health Connect, Strava, and Fitbit integrations)

-• Sleep patterns, heart rate, heart rate variability (HRV), resting heart rate, VO2Max and blood pressure (via health platform integrations and Withings)
+• Sleep patterns, heart rate, heart rate variability (HRV), and resting heart rate (via health platform integrations)

-• Body composition data from Bluetooth-connected smart scales or Withings (weight, body fat, muscle mass, water percentage)
+• Body composition data (manually entered or imported from health platforms) including weight, body fat, muscle mass, water percentage

 2.2 Behavioral & Emotional Data (Sensitive)